arewhyaeenn/OOP_HELLO_WORLD/README.md

 Note that in order to download, you will need to create an Oracle account.
 Don't worry, Oracle will not spam you, but they might send occasional emails letting you know about updates to the version of Java that you've installed.

+The terms SDK and JDK stand for "Software Development Kit" and "Java Developmebnt Kit" respectively.
+They will be used interchangeably for the rest of this lab.

-Once the installer is is downloaded, using it should be as simple as following the instructions.
+Once the installer is downloaded, using it should be as simple as following the instructions.
 Leave any options presented during the installation process in their default state unless you know what you're doing!

 Once you've installed, verify that your installation was done correctly:

-1. Open the terminal / command prompt / whatever your OS calls the command-line interface.
+1. Open the terminal / command prompt / whatever your operating system (OS) calls the command-line interface.
 2. Type `java -version`.
 3. If the resulting message tells you what version of Java you have installed, success!
 If it instead says something along the lines of `unrecognized command "java"`, **panic**.
 Nah, just try to install again and ask for help if you keep having trouble, or use this as an opportunity to practice the programmer's most valuable skill: use of the search engine to solve technical problems.